itueconomics/bil113e/anaconda-install.md

 </div>

-At the **Home** section you can install Rstudio by clicking on *Install* as highlighted above.
-You can launch Jupyter Notebook, Spyder, RStudio from Home section.

 When you click on the Environments section you will find the Python environments.
-As explained above Anaconda can be used by both advanced and beginner people.
-Currently, we will be working only with the *root*.
-So we will not have any business with the Environment section.
+As explained above Anaconda can be used by both advanced and beginner users.
+Currently, we will be working only with the *root* environment.
+So we will not have any work with the Environment section.

 You can open the **Anaconda Prompt** from the Environment section as shown below: